The Government has sold its final stake in the Royal Mail for just over £591 million

 A total of 13% was sold at a price of 455 pence per share, with the Government's final 1% holding gifted to eligible UK employees, raising their stake in the company to 12%.

-In total, the Government has raised £3.3bn from the sale, with proceeds used to pay down the national debt.
+In total, it has raised £3.3 billion from the sale, with proceeds used to pay down the national debt.

 Business Secretary Sajid Javid said the sale represented "the right step for the Royal Mail, its customers and the taxpayer".

 He added: "This is a truly historic day for Royal Mail with the workers gaining a share of this history.

 "We have delivered on our promise to sell the Government's entire remaining stake which means that for the very first time the company is now wholly owned by its employees and private investors.